IAMZEROBOY/Intel-i5-13500-RaptorLake/README.md

 2..Dont troll because i am not an Programer i am Music artist

-3.Just i need help and share what i have
+3.Just i need to help and share what i have

 4.I am just a comman man who rellay in Logic pro x and Final cut pro